resampling-stats/resampling-with/source/preface_third.md

 thinking clearly about the problem, and designing a solution.
 It is the difficultly of thinking logically about data, and noise.

-Simon's second step, was to see what he needed to do to bypass the mathematics, and go directly to the inherent, interesting problem.
+Simon's second step was to see what he needed to do to bypass the mathematics, and go directly to the inherent, interesting problem.
 His deep insight was this (from the original preface): "Beneath the logic of a statistical inference there necessarily lies a physical process".
 He saw, remarkably clearly, that